 Mathias, M. J., 2004.
 Development of an optimum acetabular cup prosthesis.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: